 Oliver Wagner, Still

-SEE ** Oliver Wagner’s second solo exhibition Still showing until July 31 2020 at Sarah Cottier Gallery in Sydney.
-In this captivating exhibition Wagner continues his unique technical approach to painting, pulverising house paint into dust which is then applied as ephemeral installations and abstract compositions on linen.
+SEE ** Oliver Wagner’s recent second solo exhibition Still, shown at 2020 at Sarah Cottier Gallery in Sydney.
+In this captivating exhibition Wagner continued his unique technical approach to painting, pulverising house paint into dust which is then applied as ephemeral installations and abstract compositions on linen.

 Alongside the grey compositions in Still are a series of white dust paintings and a single overtly colourful painting, these act as opposites of sorts, between which the grey compositions sit.
 The white monochromes are mostly comprised of pure white paint-dust, from certain angles, the compositions disappear altogether.
 This fascinating tension between presence and absence is achieved through careful variation of paint-dust on the surface, causing certain areas of the picture plane to appear merely stained, while others are built-up considerably.